skyzyx/resume/README.md

 ## Summary

-Ryan Parman is a cloud-native engineering leader with a focus on reliability, scalability, and security for the modern web.
-As an engineering problem-solver with over 25 years of experience across technical leadership, software development, site reliability engineering, and cybersecurity, he understands how to listen, learn, adapt, and improve.
+Ryan Parman is a cloud-native engineering leader with over 25 years of experience, who specializes in technical leadership, software development, site reliability engineering, and cybersecurity for the modern web.
+A seasoned problem-solver who excels at listening, learning, adapting, and driving continuous improvement.
+Committed to delivering exceptional work, building impactful solutions, and elevating team performance.
+Thrives in environments which empower innovation and becoming a force-multiplier.

-Ryan cares about doing the best work that he's capable of, building things he can be proud of, and elevating the people around him.
+Key accomplishments include:

+* Founding member of the AWS SDK team.
+* Patented multi-factor authentication as a service at WePay.
-He was a founding member of the AWS SDK team; patented multifactor-authentication-as-a-service at WePay; helped define the CI, CD, and SRE disciplines at McGraw Hill; came up with the idea of “serverless, event-driven, responsive functions in the cloud” while at Amazon Web Services in 2010 (AWS Lambda); and much, much more.
+* Instrumental in defining CI, CD, and SRE disciplines at McGraw Hill.
+* Conceived the idea of serverless, event-driven, responsive functions in the cloud at Amazon Web Services in 2010 (AWS Lambda).
+* Contributed significantly to numerous other high-impact projects.

 ## Technical Skills and Software

 While my experience and personal technical interests are broad, the following list is focused more on my interest in DevTools, DevOps, and SRE roles.
 I would be happy to share additional experience for other areas upon request.

 > [!NOTE]
-> Each entry here has a _current_ proficiency level (scale: Low, Med, High, Expert), as well as a directional arrow.
-An up-arrow (`↑`) means I'm actively working with them and my proficiency is likely to go **up** over time.
-A down-arrow (`↓`) means it's been a while since I've worked with it, and my proficiency is likely to go **down** over time unless I get a good refresher course.
+> Each skill listed includes a current proficiency level — Low, Medium, High, or Expert — along with a directional arrow indicating proficiency trends.
+An upward arrow (`↑`) signifies that I am actively working with the skill, and my proficiency is likely to increase over time.
+A downward arrow (`↓`) indicates that I have not utilized the skill recently, and my proficiency may decrease unless refreshed.

 * **Operating Systems:** [macOS](https://www.apple.com/macos/) (Expert: ↑), [CentOS Linux](https://www.centos.org) (High: ↓), [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) (High: ↓), [Amazon Linux 2023](https://aws.amazon.com/linux/amazon-linux-2023/) (High: ↑), [Alpine Linux](https://www.alpinelinux.org) (High: ↑), [Windows](https://www.microsoft.com/en-us/windows/) (Med), [Ubuntu Linux](https://ubuntu.com) (Med: ↑).